-What are the learning topics covered by Khan Academy Kids?
+What are the learning topics covered in Khan Academy Kids?

-The learning content inside Khan Academy Kids includes thousands of activities and books for kids ages 2 -6 that are aligned with the Head Start Learning Outcomes Framework and Common Core Standards.
+The learning content inside the Khan Academy Kids app includes thousands of activities and books for children ages 2 -8 that are aligned with the Head Start Early Learning Outcomes Framework and Common Core Standards.
 These activities delve deep into topics ranging from math to motor development, as follows:

 - Reading and literacy—knowledge of print, phonological awareness, alphabet knowledge, fiction and nonfiction books, spelling, early writing, and more

-- Language—vocabulary, opposites, prepositions, common objects, verbs, adjectives, and more
+- Language—vocabulary, opposites, prepositions, common objects, verbs, adjectives, capitalization, punctuation, sentence types and more

-- Math—counting, numbers, quantities, addition, subtraction, shapes, measuring, ordering, patterns, and more
+- Math—counting, numbers, quantities, addition, subtraction, shapes, measuring, ordering, patterns, telling time, number lines, ten frames and more

 - Social-emotional development—social relationships, emotional development and control, empathizing, friendships, and more